Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

 By adjusting button styles, the calculator buttons will more closely resemble the Windows 10 button pallet when unpressed, hovered over, and pressed.
 1. Right click any button and select "Edit Default Style".
 2. Make **three** copies of the default *Buttonstyle* and name them *WinCalcDigits*, *WinCalcNonDigits*, and *WinCalcEquals*
+    - Rename the style using the **StyleName** properties in the Object Inspector.
 3. For each style, expand the Style in the Structure tree view, click the ***Background*** item, and double click the *NormalLink* property in the Object Inspector to open the **BitmapLinks Editor**
     - Each style needs a designated image for *NormalLink* (default button appearance), *HotLink* (when the cursor hovers over the button), and *PressedLink* (on cursor click).
     - Click on the Link type you need to change under the *Links* list on the left sidebar, move and resize the rectangle to the appropriate shaded box for that button state.